alanhkarp/SitePassword/README.md

 [Overview](#overview)
 ---------------------

-It's too hard for you to remember a strong password for every site you use.
+It's too hard for you to remember a different strong password for every site you use.
 Password managers take care of this problem for you.
 Most of them store your passwords in encrypted form, either on your machine or in the cloud.